 Most AI adoption timelines are either unrealistically aggressive (“implement AI in 30 days!”) or so vague they’re useless (“begin your AI journey”).
 The reality is that meaningful AI adoption takes about 90 days when done thoughtfully — enough time to build proper foundations without losing momentum.

-This timeline balances the urgency most leaders feel with the careful planning that ensures lasting success.
-It’s designed around three focused phases that build on each other, with clear milestones and deliverables at each stage.
+This timeline is at the heart of any effective AI adoption playbook.
+It balances the urgency most leaders feel with the careful planning that ensures lasting success, designed around three focused phases that build on each other, with clear milestones and deliverables at each stage.

 Days 1-30: Building Your Foundation